Houston Overtime Attorney and FLSA Lawyer

 Houston Overtime Attorney Areas of Service

-The Craighead Law Firm, PLLC is located in Houston, Texas, and represents clients throughout the Houston area and the State of Texas, including in Harris, Brazoria, Fort Bend, Montgomery, and Galveston counties.
+The Craighead Law Firm, PLLC, is located in Houston, Texas.
+We represent clients throughout Houston and the State of Texas, including in Harris, Brazoria, Fort Bend, Montgomery, and Galveston counties.